-O66T SFLP for Twin to Twin Transfusion Syndrome
+O66W SFLP for Twin to Twin Transfusion Syndrome

-The NZ specific DRG (O66T) was developed for this treatment regime, with weights based on the reported costs without adjustment.
-The NZ DRG O66T was created in WIESNZ13 and allocation is still current in WIESNZ23 but .
+The NZ specific DRG O66W (O66T) was developed for this treatment regime, with weights based on the reported costs without adjustment.
+The NZ DRG O66T was created in WIESNZ13 and allocation is still current in WIESNZ23 but the DRG code has been updated from O66T to O66W.
 Refer to 4.2.2

 R64W Radiotherapy from Medical DRGs